CoNarrative/glujs-guide-built/extending-glujs.md

  * `applyConventions` - applies conventions when gluJS detects a `name` property.
 Notice that the `handler` is a required binding (if you call a button 'save' there better be a 'save' command on the view model) while 'pressed' is an optional binding.
  * `pressedBindings` - provides special helpers when binding to the `pressed` component property, such as how to set the component property in response to view model changes (`setComponentProperty`) which event to respond to `toggle` and how to return the event value `eventConverter`.

 Whenever we come across a component property (or component) that we have yet 'gluified', we simply go into the appropriate adapter (or create a new one) and add the bindings.
-In other words, instead of having 'hacks' spread throughout the code to remember that you have to call 'toggle' to change the 'pressed' state of a button, we set it up one time in the adapter and then can ignore an unecessary 2/3 of the ExtJS control API (along with the other GluJS benefits).
+In other words, instead of having 'hacks' spread throughout the code to remember that you have to call 'toggle' to change the 'pressed' state of a button, we set it up one time in the adapter and then can ignore an unnecessary 2/3 of the ExtJS control API (along with the other GluJS benefits).

 If you have a custom control of your own, you can just make an adapter as above and register it.
 Even simpler, make sure you controls have a consistent `foo:value`/`setFoo()` pattern and you will minimize your need for adapters in the first place.